Public Goods – Historically

 THE MODERN ERA

-Closer to home, the 19th century saw transformative debates in the United States about things communities need and how to get them — what should be public and what should be private.
-Fire protection, which was once, in some communities, a subscription service purchased from private companies by those who could afford the cost, had become a publicly funded, municipally organized service across American cities by the 1860s.
-Universal public education — “free” to attend because it was collectively funded through taxes — took root in Massachusetts in the 1830s and spread nationwide.
+Closer to home, the 19th century saw transformative debates in the United States about things communities need and how to get them.
+For example, fire protection had been, in many communities, a subscription service purchased from private companies by those who could afford the cost.
+But eventually communities decided everyone’s home needed protection.
+So fire protection became a municipally organized, publicly-funded service across American cities by the 1860s.
+Universal public education — “free” because it was collectively funded through taxes — took root in Massachusetts in the 1830s and spread nationwide.
 In California, the legislature created junior colleges up and down the state in 1907.
-MiraCosta College was established – voted into existence –in 1934, first in Oceanside and then opening a campus right here in Cardiff by the Sea in 1998.
+MiraCosta College was established – voted into existence –in 1934, first in Oceanside and then on a campus right here in Cardiff by the Sea in 1998.

 EDUCATION